-A pure tone sound can be represented by two parts: the frequency and the amplitude :
+A pure tone can be represented by two parts: the frequency and the amplitude :

-The loudness is a function of the amplitude, and proportional to the square of the amplitude:
+The loudness of the tone is a function of the amplitude, proportional to the square of the amplitude:

 - How does Mathematica turn "loudness" into decibels, especially since we're passing through speakers, which allow us to also adjust loudness?